SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 ### Relative Scales Charge

  - Electric charge is that thing that makes a particle attractive to another type of particle
+ - If the Gluons are overcome by the repulsion of the protons a nucleus will break apart
+	 - This is why there is a cap for how large an atom can be realistically since it would require too much energy to keep together than the gluons can offer
  -